Trentonom0r3/PyShiftAE/PyShiftAE Documentation.md

   comp = app.project.activeItem  # check for the activeItem

-  if isinstance(item, CompItem):  # if comp is actually a composition
+  if isinstance(comp, CompItem):  # if comp is actually a composition
       comp.addLayer("name", "C:\\", "2)

   layers = comp.layers  # get the list of layers